SS Umona: Final voyage and loss

 Umona had managed to launch only one of her six lifeboats before she sank.
 It was commanded by her fourth officer, 20-year-old Edwin Clarke, but U-124 surfaced, captured Clarke and submerged.
 After sinking Allied ships Kriegsmarine vessels often sought to obtain intelligence from survivors, and particularly from officers.

 Three other survivors managed to board a small liferaft.
 One was the duty radio officer who had sent the distress message.
 The others were a badly wounded DEMS gunner, EG Elliot RN, and a passenger called Frank Brothers.
 After they had drifted for four days they sighted a submarine and used the reflective surface of a tobacco tin as a heliograph to attract her attention.
 The submarine, which may have been U-124, came and gave them fresh water.
 The next day the weather worsened, and in the afternoon the radio officer died.

 On 7 April, while escorting Convoy WS 7, the destroyer HMS Foxhound, rescued three Lascar crewmen, apparently from the lifeboat from which Clarke had been captured.
 Foxhound did not see the raft, which continued to drift.
 On 12 April the British cargo ship Lorca sighted the raft and rescued Brothers and Elliot.
 Foxhound and Lorca each landed their survivors at Freetown.

 In all, 99 men and two women from Umona died, Edwin Clarke was unaccounted for after being captured and was presumed dead, and only five survivors were rescued.

 Awards and monuments

-Gunner Elliot was awarded the British Empire Medal and Lloyd's War Medal for Bravery at Sea.
+Gunner Elliot and Frank Reginald Brothers were both awarded the British Empire Medal and Lloyd's War Medal for Bravery at Sea.